mshsstemclub/mshsstemclub.github.io/meetings.md

 layout: navbar
 ---

-The Mahomet-Seymour High School STEM Club's first meeting was on August 26, 2019.

 **The Mahomet-Seymour High School STEM Club will be meeting
 on Mondays at 7:15 am in Mr. Koker's room (B20).**